collapsed-stacks/startups/questions/13225/how-to-find-customers-for-online-training-sessions.md

 - tagged: `sales`, `customer-development`, `online-store`
 - score: -1

-<p>I am running an EdTech product where we will be selling Group Training sessions on various subjects.
+I am running an EdTech product where we will be selling Group Training sessions on various subjects.
 I and a couple of other guys have coded the entire product and since I am from a Technological background and lack of sales skills, I unable to find a way to get paying customers who could pay and join our online training session.
-Can anyone suggest me some methods how I can get my initial customers in this segment?</p>
+Can anyone suggest me some methods how I can get my initial customers in this segment?

 ## Answer 13228